ARGS-3STA/PGR107-eksamen/README.md

 # PGR107-eksamen
-Eksamensbesvarelse for PGR107 python programming
+Eksamensbesvarelse for PGR107 Python Programming

+Karakter: A